worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 ```

 First, we move our object, using the function `pointAt()`, which takes a speed and an angle and returns the corresponding X and Y co-ordinates as a [`vec2`](https://kaboomjs.com/doc#vec2) object, Kaboom's 2D vector type.
 This data type is provided by Kaboom specifically for working with X and Y coordinates, and comes with a number of useful functions, such as addition and subtraction.

-After moving, we invoke Kaboom's [`resolve()`](https://kaboomjs.com/doc#solid) method, which is necessary to determine collisions with solid objects.
-This will become relevant later on, when we create our asteroids.

 Now we need to create the `pointAt()` function.
 Before we jump into the code, let's think about the problem.
 Our movement can be drawn as an angled line on a plane, and its X and Y coordinates as horizontal and vertical lines connected to it, giving us a right-angled triangle.